You are here > Home > Things to Do > Hurst Castle

 About

-A visit to Hurst Castle is one of the best days out in the New Forest with plenty of open space for children to explore and fantastic views of the Isle of Wight.
-It is a must for visitors to this area.
+Situated on the south coast, in the New Forest, Hurst Castle offers a fascinating day out.
+With plenty of open spaces for children to explore and fantastic views of the Isle of Wight, it is a must for visitors to Hampshire.

 - Step inside the heart of Hurst Castle to its Tudor fort, which retains much of its 16th-century appearance.